 - NextGen Futures – Summer Boot-camp entry level opportunity for Londoners aged 18 to 24

-- Access:VFX Summer School – free taster workshops for 11-16 year-olds in a 3 day festival during the summer holiday of 2019
+- Access:VFX Summer School – free online taster workshops for 11-16 year-olds during the summer holidays

 - Coordinated industry attendance at major careers fairs such as WorldSkills UK Live, The VFX Festival, BFX, RTS Futures and animation markets and festivals.